-Culture is the foundation on which every organisation is built, and risk culture specifically underpins the success of your risk management.
+Culture is the foundation on which every organization is built, and risk culture specifically underpins the success of your risk management.
 Culture also feeds your conduct – the foundation of your customer experience.

-In our recent thought leadership webinar, Protecht’s Chief Research & Content Officer David Tattam and Director of Advisory & Customer Success Gary Lynam considered the meaning of culture, risk culture and conduct, how they can be measured and managed, and how the building of risk capability is the key to success.
+In our recent thought leadership webinar, Protecht’s Chief Research & Content Officer David Tattam and VP Risk North America Terry Lee considered the meaning of culture, risk culture and conduct, how they can be measured and managed, and how the building of risk capability is the key to success.
 This blog discusses the audience polls and the questions asked at the webinar.

 If you missed the webinar live, then you can view it on demand here:

-Almost two-thirds of those that recognise conduct risk report it or recognise it at board level.
+Almost two-thirds of those that recognize conduct risk report it or recognize it at board level.
 While it may differ by region, we expect that with recent focuses on conduct by regulators that this will increasingly be elevated to a concern that boards will want to see monitored and reported.

 In contrast to the quarter that don’t measure risk culture, almost two-thirds don’t formally report on risk culture.
 This might be an indicator that some teams are measuring or attempting to address risk culture (perhaps the risk team or people and culture) may have taken on ownership or be driving these initiatives but aren’t reporting outside of their team.
 If you are in that position, consider how you can incorporate risk culture into broader reporting, whether management reporting, relevant committees, or board reporting.
 This may need to be supplemented by training and awareness of the importance of risk culture, and how it links to consistent achievement of objectives.